Load Testing is primarily concerned with assessing the current performance of your system in terms of concurrent users

 We recommend you to always include a ramp-up stage in all your load tests because:

 - It lets your system warm up or auto scale to handle the traffic.

-- It allows you to compare the response time between the low-load and nominal-load stages.
+- It lets you compare the response time between the low-load and nominal-load stages.

 - If you run a load test using our SaaS cloud service, it allows the automated performance alerts to better understand the normal behaviour of your system.

 You may also go one step further and configure the load test to resemble your normal and peak conditions more closely.
 In that case you could configure the load test to stay at 60 users for most of the day, and ramp-up to 100 users during the peak hours of operation, then ramp-down back to normal load.

 Make sure you don't go over your normal number of VUs - that's not load testing, but stress testing.

 The VU chart for the above configuration should look like this: